Fashion Design · Master's

 Accessories Design features four interlaced areas.
 Craft: the acquirement of cultural and technical skills.
 Design: the research and conception of the key products.
 Development: the creation, fashioning and finishing of artefacts.
 Presentation: the personal portfolio and public exhibition of a collection.

 This intensive specialisation course is run by resident teachers from the industry and international guests, featuring field trips to both artisan and industrial production sites, access to all machineries in the new Polimoda Design Lab, plus workshops and applied projects with companies, and internship opportunities.

-The 9 month academic year starts in January and features a total of 800 teaching hours, valuable for 80 credits.
+Lessons take place from January to September and amount to a total of 700 contact hours.
+There is the possibility of completing the course with an internship in a fashion company, leading to the overall obtainment of 80 credits.
 English language proficiency and attendance are required.
 Candidates with work experience or relevant studies in fashion and related fields will be selected after a enrolment questionnaire and an interview with the course’s leading teacher.

 The four areas, Craft, Design, Development and Presentation, take concrete form in a study plan made of nine specialising modules:

 Industry, players, calendars, key designers, iconic collections and products by concept, art & fashion, shows and performances.

 Tanneries, leather and treatments, alphabet and grammar of a leather item, theory and practice in the use of raw materials, supply chain, elements of business.

 Fashion Trend Lab

 Colour theory and practice, trend design research and development, mood board creation, application of the trend to fashion design & technology.